oswaldliam/oswald-windows-home-lab/README.md

 ### Project 2 Challenges and Resolutions
   - **Challenge**: Required a fully qualified forest root domain name, but I didn't have a publicly registered domain name
-  - **Resolution**: Research lead to using .lab.local; attempted using .home.arpa but this lead to dynamic registrations being generated in the reverse lookup zone rather than the forward.
+  - **Resolution**: Research led to using .lab.local; attempted using .home.arpa but this lead to dynamic registrations being generated in the reverse lookup zone rather than the forward lookup zone.

 ## Project 3: DNS Initial Configuration
-- **Status**: In Progress
+- **Status**: Complete
 - **Steps Taken**:
   - [x] Configured DNS Forwarder for more reliable external name resolution (8.8.8.8 dns.google)
   - [x] Created a IPv4 Reverse Lookup Zone for future utility in diagnostics and security